Capo01/odrive_based_electric_motor_dynamometer/README.md

 ## Design
 The motor under test is connected by a shaft coupler directly to a D6374 sized motor which is used as an absorber.
 The absorber motor provideds a breaking toque or driving torque when testing generating performance of the test motor.
 Torque is measured by a load cell which is attached to the frame of the absorber motor by a pivot arm.
 Power draw is estimated by current shunt and bus voltage which is monitored by a secondary microcontroller.
 All control is handeled by the Odrive motor controller using a python script which outputs a text file with all the measurment results.

+See [this album](https://photos.app.goo.gl/ma1DWoY4Qa5PH14DA) for more images of the test bench.

 ## Preliminary results